djdeangelis/curvefit/index.md

 * Fit statistics to assist you in determining the goodness of fit.
 * A graphical environment that allows you to:
   * Explore and analyze data sets and fits both visually and numerically.
-  * Save your work in various formats including M-files, binary files, and workspace variables.
+  * Save your work in various formats including script files, binary files, and workspace variables.

 ## Exploring the environment
 The Curve Fitting Tool consists of two different environments: a graphical environment and a command line environment.
 Although the two environments are functionally equivalent, you generally cannot mix the two when performing a given curve fitting task.